State Bar of Arizona Regulations

 for Mandatory Continuing Legal Education

-The Supreme Court of Arizona has, by rule of court, established a mandatory continuing legal education program which requires each active member of the State Bar of Arizona to complete a minimum of fifteen hours in each educational year (July 1 through the following June 30), unless exempted from such requirement.
+The Supreme Court of Arizona has established a mandatory continuing legal education program which requires each Active member of the State Bar of Arizona to complete a minimum of fifteen total CLE hours in each educational year (July 1 through the following June 30), unless exempted from such requirement.
 (Rule 45, Ariz.
 R. Sup.
 Ct.)

 The Supreme Court of Arizona has delegated to the Board of Governors of the State Bar of Arizona the responsibility to administer the program and has given the Board general administrative and supervisory powers necessary to effectuate the purposes of Rule 45, including the power to adopt reasonable and necessary regulations consistent with the Rule.